mdemrc/siedlce-erasmus-guide/README.md

 ## License

-This project is developed as a university assignment for the Mobile Applications course at UPH Siedlce.
+This project is developed as a university assignment for the Mobile Applications course at UPH Siedlce..